Billups/tegola/README.md

 - `!BBOX!` - [required] Will convert the z/x/y values into a bounding box to query the feature table with.
 - `!ZOOM!` - [optional] Pass in the zoom value for the request.
 Useful for filtering feature results by zoom.
+- `!HASH!` - [optional] Pass in a check for the hash value.
+Useful for filtering tiles by hash.

 ## Environment Variables